ftrias/TeensyGProf/README.md

 3. You can configure the amount of RAM memory used by the sampler in Step 1 and the call tracker in Step 2.
 Look at file `gmon.h` and modify `HASHFRACTION` and `ARCDENSITY`.

-4. When the timer runs out, it executes `gmon_end()`.
+4. If you call `grpof.begin()` and pass milliseconds it will start a timer that upon terminateion executes `gprof.end()()`.
+Otherwise you must call `gprof.end()`.
 That processes all the data and outputs the contents of `gmon.out` to the desired port in the format requested.
 This file, along with a copy of the `elf` file is used by gprof to generate a report.
 You can customize the output method by subclassing class `GProfOutput`.
 For example, you could send this file via a network or HTTP.

+5. For some reason, Teensy 4 puts it's code in a section called `.text.itcm`.
+Gprof expects it in a section called `.text`, which is the standard in Linux.
+Teensy 3 puts it in the right place.
+So before calling gprof, the `readfile.py` script will run `objcopy` to rename the section.

 Todo